 Faculty and staff members, students, or graduates establish a company in order to get the results of their research and ideas ready for the market.

-Scholars and scientists from Freie Universität present the results of heir research at trade fairs, which give them an opportunity to network with potential partners in the business sector.
+Scholars and scientists from Freie Universität present the results of heir research at trade fairs, which gives them an opportunity to network with potential partners in the business sector.
+A subsequent transfer of knowledge and technology occurs through contract research or collaborative research with companies.
 For students, cooperative initiatives with large corporate groups and with small and mid-sized businesses provide an added focus on real-world practice in their education, and graduates have an easier time starting out in their careers.

 Existing Cooperative Arrangements